ErikBits/ta-training/README.md

 # About #
 This is an attempt to show the basics of test automation on varying test levels.
 It uses a container to ensure that all dependencies are installed and configured.

+For more detailed information on testing, refer to the subdirectories within /test-automation-training/.
+More detailed information and potential follow-up steps will be explained in their respective category.

 Note: this is my first time creating and using a containerized development environment.
 If you have any feedback or notice inconsistencies please inform me.
 More general feedback is also appreciated.
 If there are things which you find unclear feel free to reach out so I can make the changes.

 # Installation #